Battle of Mycale: The battle

 The Greeks probably formed into two wings.
 On the left were the Athenians, Corinthians, Sicyonians and Troezenians; around half of the army, who took up positions starting from the shore and ending at the foothills of Mount Mycale.
 On the right were the Spartans with the other contingents, deployed on the hills in uneven terrain.
-(Note: Evans posits that the Athenians and the others formed the right wing while the Spartans formed the left wing.)
+(Note: Evans posits the Athenians and the others formed the right wing while the Spartans formed the left wing.)
 The battle of Mycale commenced in the afternoon on the same day as the battle of Plataea, which historian Paul A. Rahe estimates took place on 27 or 28 August.
 Hignett also proposes a date in late August.
 The battle began when the Greek left began fighting with the Persians while their right wing was still crossing the hills.
 The Persians moved out from their camp and put up their shield wall.
-Burn argues that Tigranes wanted to vanquish half of the Greeks facing him while the other half had still not arrived on the battlefield.
-Green argues that sending only the flank led by the Athenians at first was actually a tactical move by Leotychides, who wanted the Persians to think they had a large advantage in numbers.
+Burn argues Tigranes wanted to vanquish half of the Greeks facing him while the other half had still not arrived on the battlefield.
+Green argues sending only the flank led by the Athenians at first was actually a tactical move by Leotychides, who wanted the Persians to think they had a large advantage in numbers.
 Green claims the Persians fell for the ruse and rushed to attack the Greeks.

 The Greek right, under heavy arrow fire, decided to fight in close quarters.
-Until the Persian shield wall was unbroken, the Persians defended their position.
+Until the Persian shield wall was not broken, the Persians defended their position.
 At this point, the contingents on the Greek right encouraged each other by saying the victory should belong to them and not to the Spartans.
 They increased their efforts, and managed to break through the wall by shoving.
 Tigranes and Mardontes died in the ensuing combat.
 The Persians fought back initially, but then broke their lines and escaped to their camp.
-The soldiers of the right wing followed them into the camp, and most of the Persian soldiers fled from the camp, except the ethnic Persian troops, who grouped together and fought the Greek soldiers who had entered the camp.
+The soldiers of the right wing followed them into the camp, and most of the Persian soldiers fled from the camp except the ethnic Persian troops, who grouped together and fought the Greek soldiers who entered the camp.
 Finally, the left wing arrived, outflanking the camp and falling on the rear of the remaining Persian forces, thereby completing the rout.